How to work out what to improve in your business first

 - Hire an expert to look into it for you (that could work, but it would cost)

-- OR, you could let us do all the hard work for you and use our BOSS Test.
+- OR, you could let us do all the hard work for you and use our BOSS Health Check.

-The BOSS Test will take you around 30 minutes to take the test, and after you’ve completed it will give you a report SHOWING you what’s going well and what isn’t.
+The BOSS Health Check will take you around 30 minutes to take the test, and after you’ve completed it will give you a report SHOWING you what’s going well and what isn’t.

 FAQ: BUT, what if it shows you have lots to work on?